 By the start of the 20th century and into First World War, technology had added a number of innovations to the battlefield including aircraft, armored vehicles, and longer-range direct-fire weapons.
 Color camouflage was becoming more important to minimize the distance that your adversary first detects you in order to smite him out of existence before he can smite you.
 By this time, Professor Albert H. Munsell had developed a definitive system of measuring color to reliably catalog and replicate any given color.
 The Munsell system was adopted and is still in use today.
 This development led to a number of other systems including CIELAB, which supports different aspects of color measurement, color replication (paint production), etc.

-After World War Two, the United States developed the Federal Standard 595 incorporating colors from the ANA standards to catalog colors used by both military and civilian agencies.
+After World War Two, the United States developed the Federal Standard 595 to catalog colors used by its military and federal agencies.
 The BSC standards continued to grow as new colors were adopted by its military and government activities.
-While BSC 381 is still around, additional standards are also in use including BSC 2660 and 4800/5252.
 The RAL system was revised and is one of the more popular systems employed by the European Union.
 As technology advanced, color photography, color printing, and even color television became commonplace.
 The science of color standards struggle to keep up.

 Along came the computer.
 As the computer transitioned from text to graphics-based user interfaces, once again color standardization became an issue.
 At first these 'graphics-capable' computers only had 16 colors, but now we have millions of colors available at our fingertips.
 In this digital age, adoption of these various standards came along and is relevant in different domains, but for the purposes of this exercise, we’ll assess color values the same way computers and digital cameras perceive and process them - as RGB values.